What is your return policy?

 A beginner can usually count on their shoes lasting anywhere from 6-9 months as long as their foot hasn’t grown since their first fitting.
 However, as a student advances, a professional fitter would need to look at their foot and ask all of the above questions before being able to answer how long they can expect their shoes to last.

 Is it normal for the platform of my pointe shoe to get soft?

-Many times, when the vamp is too deep for a dancer’s foot, the platform will get soft at the pleats of the shoe because she is unable to get up and over her shoes and all of her weight is sitting directly on that lower portion of the platform.
+Many times, when the vamp is too deep for a dancer’s foot, the platform will get soft at the pleats of the shoe because they are unable to get up and over their shoes and all of their weight is sitting directly on that lower portion of the platform.
 When the weight is distributed more evenly in the shoe, the pressure is distributed throughout the whole entire platform instead of sitting one small area.

 Another reason the platform of a pointe shoe will go soft can be related to the strength of the dancer’s foot compared to the strength of the shank of the shoe.
-If the dancer has strong feet, and she is wearing a flexible pointe shoe, the shank of the pointe shoe may not be supporting her foot as well as it should and the weight of her body is being supported most entirely by the box and platform, thus causing it to break down quickly.
+If the dancer has strong feet, and they are wearing a flexible pointe shoe, the shank of the pointe shoe may not be supporting their foot as well as it should and the weight of their body is being supported most entirely by the box and platform, thus causing it to break down quickly.

 In most cases, seeing a professional pointe shoe fitter and buying a different type of shoe that works better for your foot should solve the problem.

 How can I make my pointe shoes last longer?

 This is a question frequently asked by parents of ballerinas who are reaching a more advanced level and are going through pointe shoes at a faster rate than they once were.
 Here are a few tips to help save your pocket book.